influxdata/docs-v2/content/telegraf/v1/contribute.md

 ### File bug reports

 1. Search [Telegraf GitHub issues](https://github.com/influxdata/telegraf/issues)
-    for related issues that are open or have be fixed.
+    for related issues that are open or have been fixed.
 2. If an issue does not already exist,
     [create a new bug report issue](https://github.com/influxdata/telegraf/issues/new?assignees=&labels=bug&projects=&template=BUG_REPORT.yml).
 3. Include all the requested details.

 {{% note %}}
-Do not open **general support requests** as GitHub issues, for example: "How do I use the MongoDB plugin?"
+Do not open general support requests as GitHub issues.
-Product questions should be directed to the [InfluxDB Community Slack](https://influxdata.com/slack) or [InfluxData Community forum](https://community.influxdata.com/).
+Support-related questions should be directed to the [InfluxDB Community Slack](https://influxdata.com/slack) or [InfluxData Community forum](https://community.influxdata.com/).
 {{% /note %}}

 ### Open feature requests

-We really like to receive feature requests as it helps us prioritize our work.
+Feature requests help to prioritize work.
+To submit a feature request:

 1. Search [Telegraf GitHub issues](https://github.com/influxdata/telegraf/issues)
     for issues related your feature request.
 Use the **feature request** label to